azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/README.md

 Quit anyway? (y or n) y
 ```

-Notice that running it the program recieves the `SIGSEGV`, and the program
+Notice that running it the program receives the `SIGSEGV` signal, and the
-returns a segmentation violation. `SIGSEGV` is the signal for segmentation
+program returns a segmentation violation. `SIGSEGV` is the signal for
-violations.
-What this tells us is that when running `sum`, the program tried to
+segmentation violations.
+What this tells us is that when running `sum`, the
-access a memory location that it was not allocated.
-A program has no read or
+program tried to access a memory location that it was not allocated.
+A program
-write permisions for memory it has not been allocated, so `SIGSEGV` is sent to
+has no read or write permissions for memory it has not been allocated, so
-terminate the program in such an event to prevent data corruption.
-Let us step
+`SIGSEGV` is sent to terminate the program in such an event to prevent data
-through the program to see what is happening.
+corruption.
+Let us step through the program to see what is happening.

 Set a break point at `sumstore`, and disassemble the function.